 Figure 5 plots the all-in cost for electricity produced from natural gas as a function of gas price.
-The plot uses data from the Bernstein research report cited above (Wynne et al., 2007) and reflects 2006 economics.
-The price in October 2010 is the most recently available monthly average and is shown on the figure.
-It was episodically over \$5 per MMBTU during the year and also below \$4.
-The generally accepted cost of production from new coalbased construction meeting emission standards is drawn as a horizontal band between 6 and 6.5 cents.
+The plot uses data from the Bernstein research report cited above (Wynne et al., 2010) and reflects 2006 economics.
+The price in October 2010 is shown in the figure.
+It dropped under \$3.50 in 2012 and was episodically over \$5 per MM Btu during 2013 and also below \$4 at times in 2014.
+The generally accepted cost of production from new coal-based construction meeting emission standards is drawn as a horizontal band between 6 and 6.5 cents.